 Gardeners have known for generations how these birds LOVE SUET so it's a great way to attract these helpful feathered friends into your garden for more diversity, natural sounds of nature and let them do their job as Mother Nature's natural insect control.

 - Mix 1-part birdseed to 1-part Suet, mix and mould both together into a 4-inch square.

 - Freeze the Suet and Bird Seed square overnight.

 - Place the suet and seed mix in special bird feeders available at Garden centers.

 - Hang the Suet bird feeder at least 5 feet from the ground.

 - Feathered visitors will quickly arrive to feast on the Suet and hang around to keep the insect population under control in your garden.

 WHY EAT ORGANIC GRASS-FED SUET AND TALLOW?

-- Environmental pollutants and other toxins are stored in fatty tissue.100% Grass-Fed beef Suet or Homemade Grass-Fed Tallow ensures a pure, toxin free and safe fat.
+- Studies like this one have demonstrated that environmental pollutants, heavy metals and other toxins are stored in fatty tissue.
+Organic 100% Grass-fed beef Suet or Homemade Organic Grass-fed Tallow ensures a pure, toxin free and safe fat.